 White olives known as leucocarpa, or leucolea, is a rare variety of olive tree, mainly found in the south of Italy, in the region historically known as “Magna Graecia,” or Greater Greece.

 Derived from the Greek words for white (leucos), olive (elaea), and fruit (carpos), the leucocarpa, or leucolea, olive is primarily characterized by its small shape.
 During the process of ripening, the fruits take on a delicate ivory or pearly-white color.

-Experts claim that this particular fruit was most probably first introduced to the south of Italy during the years of the Greek colonization of the Italian peninsula and Sicily.
+Experts claim that this particular fruit was most likely first introduced to the south of Italy during the years of Greek colonization of the Italian peninsula and Sicily.

 However, the Leucocarpa olive is mostly known by different local names, and its products are not exported in an organized and systematic way.

-The Leucocarpa was traditionally used in past centuries by the communities of the Mediterranean, mainly for religious purposes, since its white color became synonymous with purity.
+The Leucocarpa was traditionally used in past centuries by the communities of the Mediterranean and mainly for religious purposes since its white color became synonymous with purity.

 There is evidence that even the Christian churches of the region were known to use the special olive oil produced from this variety to anoint emperors and kings, for example.

-Unfortunately, for unknown reasons, the Leucocarpa was propagated less and less over the years, and its olives and oils are now rare products, but its delicate beauty is truly quite arresting.
+Unfortunately, for unknown reasons, the Leucocarpa was propagated less and less over the years, and its olives and oils are now rare products, but its delicate beauty is truly astounding.

-Anyone who is interested in seeing how this ancient olive or olive oil tastes will have to be extremely persistent since it is not very easy to find them in regular supermarkets!
+Anyone interested in seeing how this ancient olive or the olive oil produced by this olive tastes will have to be extremely persistent since these products are not available in most supermarkets.